P2437 – Selene

 The Selene prospect is located on the northern limb of the Sole Pit Basin inversion axis and takes the form of a NW-SE elongated closure.
-The prospect is formed by two south-west dipping fault blocks, truncated at the NW region by De Keyser faults running SW-NE.
+The prospect is formed by two south-west dipping fault blocks.

-Well 48/08b-2 was drilled down-dip of the Selene prospect and was drilled near or on major faults, attributing to its lower reservoir quality than regional trends.
-During uplift these faults likely transmitted pore fluids saturated with carbonates etc. from Z1 and Z2 directly above the Rotliegendes, which led to both ferroan and non ferroan dolomite precipitating into the reservoir, resulting in 48/08b-2 to be a classed as a dry well despite seeing up to 4.9% gas peaks in the Leman Sandstone.
+Well 48/08b-2 was drilled down-dip of the Selene prospect, near or on major faults, contributing to its lower than regional trends reservoir quality.
+During geological uplift these faults likely transmitted fluids, which led to minerals precipitating into the reservoir pore spaces, resulting in 48/08b-2 being classed as a dry well despite seeing up to 4.9% gas peaks in the Leman Sandstone.

 Shell U.K. Ltd Farm-in to P2437